SoleimanRahmani/Flask-API-for-spam-detection/README.md

 * Flask

 ## Description
 The purpose of this repository is to build a web app which classifies spam or ham (non-spam) messages.
 At first, the best offline machine learning model  is built.
 The next step is to make the model available as a service by creating an API for the model using Flask.
-Finally, use the service to predict online where the user can submit a message for classification.
+Use the service to predict online where the user can submit a message for classification.
+FInally, deploy the built machine learning Flask app to Google Cloud Platform.

 ## 1. Building Machine Learning Model